 If you are very sensitive to the sun's glare, it is tempting to wear dark sunglasses even indoors.
 However, this is not recommended as it can make your eyes even more light sensitive when you go outdoors again and face the full extent of the sun's glare.

+Photophobia isn't a condition - it's a symptom of another problem.
 Research has shown that Dry Eye Syndrome is the commonest eye-related cause of photophobia, while migraine is the most common neurological cause.

 Other common medical factors underlying photophobia include cataracts and macular degeneration.

 7eye AirShield sunglasses fitted with extra dark grey lenses can provide optimum glare protection outdoors